 The bull-bar collected the robot, ending the horrid, deafening roar.
 Victor swerved to the side as smashed robot bits were flung everywhere.
 The F-550 skidded to a stop.
 Victor jumped out to inspect the mess.
 Squatting, he turned over what was left of the chassis.
 Lots of wires.
 Heavy magnets.
 Big servos.
 What he wanted was the identity tag.

 He found it inside the battery shell.

 The dawn sky presented him with another more profound horror.
-Deep into the solar-power territory, where System One used each domestic solar panelled roof to fuel its presence here, Victor only had around five hours before a horde of autrons were charged up enough to recommence their hunt and destroy directive.
+Deep into the solar-power territory, where System One used each domestic solar-panelled roof to fuel its presence here, Victor only had around five hours before a horde of autons were charged up enough to recommence their hunt-and-destroy directive.

 Then he heard it.